Helping Students with Learning Differences Become Super Testers

 One of the keys to working with students with LDs is to keep things positive at all times.
 Bring your most patient, empathic self, and use positive reinforcement liberally.
 Many students with LDs went through a long period of time feeling frustrated, inferior, or limited in some fundamental way.
 They are more likely to have higher levels of negative self-talk and experience both academic and test anxiety.
 These students will benefit from a healthy dose of affirmation, reflecting back to them their strengths, gifts, and innate value.

-A tutor can create a culture of encouragement and positive reinforcement.
+Educators and parents can create a culture of encouragement and positive reinforcement.
 It’s helpful to celebrate the positives and victories, however small they may be.
 Affirm and empower the student to help counter the many negative messages that he or she may face externally or internally.
-Be patient and encouraging at all times to forge the educational alliance.

 If possible, it is helpful to normalize the disability, affirming that what this student is experiencing is neither unusual nor impossible to overcome.
 Share success stories of other students, and even reference other highly successful people with the same disability.
 It may be appropriate to share your own story of having to overcome disabilities, challenges or struggles.